St Joseph's/OCB GAA: Amalgamation (1989)

-Recent history (1918–present)
+Recent history

 St Joseph's/OCB plays in Fairview Park, Dublin.
 Team colours are purple, maroon and gold.

 The club fields two football teams.

-The Club won the Dublin Junior B Football Championship in 2004 beating St. Vincents in the final in Parnell Park.
+The club won the Dublin Junior B Football Championship in 2004 beating St. Vincents in the final in Parnell Park.

-Managed by Damian Lynch and Patrick Foran; the panel were as follows: Alan McDermott, Vincent Doran, John Archbold, Charlie Malony, Gary Whelan, Maurice McDermott, Seamus Hallissey, Damian Hallissey, Stephen Foran, David Fitzsimons, Damian McClean, Darren O'Brien, Noel Murphy, Thomas Dolan, David Browne, Patrick McGuinness, Bernard Malony, Paul Dixon, John Carolan, Peter Lowry, Emmet McLaughlin, Troy Byrne, William Byrne, Richard Foran and Luke O'Brien.

 The club has a single hurling team.
 They were runners up in the Dublin Junior E Hurling Championship in 2008.

-3-in-a Row Hurling Championships:

 The St. Joseph's/O'Connell Boys hurlers won the 2016 Dublin Junior F Hurling Championship, beating Réalt Dearg by 6–12 to 3–14 at O'Toole Park.
 They won the 2017 Junior E Hurling Championship beating Na Gaeil Óga 1–11 to 0–10.
 They won the 2018 Junior D Hurling Championship again beating Na Gaeil Óga, this time on a scoreline 1–14 to 3–7.

 St Joseph's/OCB also fields underage boys and girls teams.
 The club has fielded football teams at the Under 12-minor level, Under 12, and Under 14.
 Past hurling teams include Under 12 and Under 14 in 2008 and 2009.
 They also fielded teams at Under 12 and 13 girls football.
 In recent times, however, the underage section of the club is far smaller, with just a single Under 12 boys team in 2011; however, those Under 12 boys team were Division 2 runners up in the annual Ger Canavan Tournament in 2011.

 The "Joeys" continue to host the annual Inner City Tournament for Gaelic Football.
 Clubs who take part are based close to or between the two canals that form the borders of Dublin City.
 The tournament was originally organised by O’Connell Boys and has been won by the club eight times.

 The club currently has several members who are referees, officiating games throughout Dublin.
 In 2003, Barry Flynn was elected as County Board Minor fixtures secretary.

 The club continues to draw support from the surrounding community.
 In 2009, the club received funding towards upgrading clubhouse facilities from the Croke Park community fund. in 2011, St Joseph's/OCB were awarded €5,000 from Ulster Bank GAA Force, an initiative to help local GAA clubs with their facilities; the support package will be used in helping the club complete renovation of its clubhouse, a project that started in 2008 although financial constraints have impeded its completion.